 James Richard Thompson (1873-1927) was born in Virginia City, Montana, the second son of William Thompson (1832-1900) and Annie Marie Boyce (1846-1894).
 Relatives described him as an avid reader who lived in a house filled to the brim with books.
 The three boys – including William Boyce (1869-1930) and Joseph Edward (1875-1950) – were wonderfully […]

 J.E.
-Thompson Jr. Tells a Few Tales About His Storied Life
+Thompson Jr. Tells a Few Tales About His Storied Life in His Own Words

 It’s good to catch up with a relative, even if they are long gone.
 I never met my great uncle J.E.
-(Joe) Thompson, Jr., but thankfully he left behind hand-written notes that chronicled some important, and some not so important, events in his life, including a few details about his legendary trip around the world. […]
+(Joe) Thompson, Jr., but thankfully, he left behind hand-written notes that chronicled some important, and some not so important, events in his life, including a few details about his legendary trip around the world. […]